[with solutionism] one local problem might be solved – but only by triggering several global problems that we can’t recognize at the moment.

 With solutionism I mean… preoccupation with monumental, and narrow-minded solutions the – kind of stuff that wows audiences at TED conferences to the problems – to problems that are extremely complex, fluid, and contentious.

-Design theorist Michael Dobbins has it right: solutionism presumes rather than investigates the problem that it is trying to solve, reaching “for the answer before the question have been fully asked.”
+Design theorist Michael Dobbins has it right: solutionism presumes rather than investigates the problem that it is trying to solve, reaching “for the answer before the question has been fully asked.”

 How problems are composed matters every bit as how problems are solved.